muthu-1812/Meme_Stream/README.md

 TODOS

-snazz up the ui find its source as well make it different make the ui part hit the apis instead separate deployment of frontend and backend
+make both memes and memes\ hit the endpoint snazz up the ui find its source as well make it different make the ui part hit the apis instead separate deployment of frontend and backend